maryannh/camjam-kit-1/worksheet.md

         print(button.is_pressed)
     ```

-    In GPIO Zero, you create an object for each component used, so each component interface must be imported from the gpiozero module, and an instance created on the GPIO pin number to which it is connected.
+    In GPIO Zero, you create an object for each component used.
+Each component interface must be imported from the `gpiozero` module, and an instance created on the GPIO pin number to which it is connected.

 1. Save and run the code by pressing `Ctrl + S` and `F5`.

 1. This will bring the original Python window into focus and will be constantly printing `False`.
 When you press the button this will switch to `True`, and when you let go it will return to `False`.

-    `button.is_pressed` is a property of the button object which provides the state of the button (pressed or not) at any given time.
+    `button.is_pressed` is a property of the button object, which provides the state of the button (pressed or not) at any given time.

 1. Now return to the code window and modify your `while` loop to show the following: